1st Light Armored Reconnaissance Battalion: Global war on terror

 6 March 2009, A LAV-M with Fox Company, 1st Light Armored Reconnaissance, Regimental Combat Team 8, fires an 81mm high explosive mortar at a range here.
 This is the first time that mortarmen with Company F have been able to focus their primary skills due to their deployment mission of monitoring the Syrian border.

 In May 2010, 1st LAR deployed to Reg-E-Khan Neshin district (Rig District) in southern Helmand Province, Afghanistan.
 While there, 1st LAR Bn remained the southernmost unit attached to the MEF.
 Operating out of Combat Out Post (COP) Payne as the Battalion CP, the unit controlled a swath of 750 square kilometers in southern Helmand Province.
 Operations out of COP Khan Neshin Castle, Patrol Base (PB) Shabu, and COP Taghaz were conducted by Alpha Company (Arthur Co).
-PB South Station controlled Sar Banadar and terrain south of the river along the fertile terrain and was manned by Charlie Company (Celtic Co).
+PB South Station controlled Sar Banadar and terrain south of the river along the fertile terrain and was occupied by Charlie Company (Celtic Co).
 The vastly unpopulated trafficking area to the south was controlled by Bravo Company (Beserker Co).
 Concurrently, Echo Company (Enormous Co), separated from the rest of the battalion, relying on British and Danish support, operated near Gereshk in central Helmand province and took part in hundreds of engagements and IED strikes in an attempt to control the only highway through Afghanistan at the time.
 Joint missions were conducted to close the gap between 3/1 and 1st LAR in October 2010.
 A substantial raid was conducted on Baghram Cha, a border town and chief logistical hub for Taliban activity in late October 2010, named Operation Steel Dawn.
 During the raid, 1st LAR, special operations forces, and Afghan forces neutralized Bahram Chah and destroyed the Bazaar and Taliban stronghold.
 1st LAR conducted a RIP with 3rd LAR in November 2010.

 1st LAR deployed again to Rig District in September 2011 and returned in May 2012.